 If you've got a trip coming up, you might consider getting this rolling backpack from Swiss Army.
 "The Victorinox is an easy choice with an affordable price-point and quality," says travel expert Sarah Dandashy of Ask a Concierge.
 "Its look is a little more rugged, but you can never go wrong with anything Victorinox."

-This pick is spacious but still compact enough to pass as a carry-on for air travel.
+This pick is spacious for your essentials, like a toiletries bag, but still compact enough to pass as a carry-on for air travel.
 Also, it has a padded laptop sleeve, an electronics pocket, and zip-away shoulder straps for ultimate convenience and versatility.

 Size: 20.8 x 14.4 x 10.23 inches | Material: Polyester | Extra Features: Laptop pocket, padded straps, built-in air-flow channels | Number of Wheels: 2